Interactions-Nexus/Nexus-Wiki/private.md

 ./nexus system/get/metrics
 ```

-The API commands can be used from the browser and output in JSON is displayed. (`JSON formatter` extension is recommended to parse the JSON output for chrome and variants, firfox has in built parser)
+The API commands can be used from the browser and output in JSON is displayed. (`JSON formatter` extension is recommended to parse the JSON output for chrome and variants, firfox has in built parser).

 &nbsp;